ForestryMC/Forestry-Localization/README.md

 ### Testing your language files

 Put the files into your .minecraft directory into a subfolder "lang/" that mirrors that of the Forestry jar.
 Any correctly named localization file should take precedence over the defaults in the jar.

+Alternatively you can also add your localization files to the Forestry .jar directly.
+The "lang/"-folder in it is not signed, so modifying it is safe.